thevishalchothe/spring-mvc-examples/README.md

         - A service implementation that stores users in a `HashMap`
         - Feedback messages for successful and failed login attempts
     - A great stepping stone before integrating JDBC or databases in a Spring MVC application.

+- **user-credentials-mvc-db**
+    - `user-credentials-mvc-db` extends the `user-credential-mvc` example with real JDBC-based persistence using MySQL.
+    - It demonstrates full Spring MVC architecture using annotation-based configuration, DataSource for database access, and JSP views.
+    - Features include:
+        - User registration with validation and data storage in MySQL
+        - Login using username and password with session handling
+        - Spring `@Controller`, `@Service`, and `@Repository` layers
+        - JDBC integration using `DriverManagerDataSource`
+        - Clean separation of concerns and real-world MVC flow
+    - A great stepping stone for building more advanced Spring MVC applications with full database integration.